WeTransfer/format_parser/README.md

 ### M3U
 - The M3U fixture files were created by one of the project maintainers

+### WEBP
+- With the exception of extended-animation.webp, which was obtained from Wikimedia Commons and is Creative Commons licensed, all of the WebP fixture files have been created by one of the project maintainers.

 ### .key
 - The `keynote_recognized_as_jpeg.key` file was created by the project maintainers